 Whether you're eating close to home or traveling to grandma's house, these eight tips will help you feed your child with food allergies safely and more nutritiously this holiday season.

-5 Tips for Keeping Safe at Home
+5 Tips for Avoiding Food Allergens at Home

 - Host at Your Home

-Because you are in control what is served, this is the safest option.
+Because you are in control of what is served, this is the safest option.
 You can prepare only "safe" foods and let guests know what they can and cannot bring into the house.
 If you do serve foods containing allergens, designate separate areas where the allergen is allowed to help prevent cross-contamination.

 - Focus on Whole, Unprocessed Foods